mongodb/specifications/source/load-balancers/load-balancers.md

 - `TopologyDescriptionChangedEvent`.
 The `newDescription` MUST have `TopologyType` `LoadBalanced` and one server with `ServerType` `LoadBalancer`.

-Drivers MUST also emit a `ServerClosedEvent` and `TopologyClosedEvent` when the topology is closed and MUST NOT emit any other events when operating in this mode.
+Drivers MUST also emit a `ServerClosedEvent` followed by a `TopologyDescriptionChangedEvent` that transitions the `Topology` to the `UNKNOWN` state and a `TopologyClosedEvent` when the topology is closed and MUST NOT emit any other events when operating in this mode.

 #### Log Messages